 To get the biggest bang for your buck, follow these three steps:

 To know if you're getting a deal, you have to know what the average price you'd normally pay is.
 Do some research on typical fares for the itinerary you have in mind.
-Remember that a 12-night Mediterranean cruise will have a much higher base price than a five-night Caribbean getaway -- you'll want to compare apples to apples.
+Remember that a 12-night Mediterranean cruise will have a much higher base price than a five-night Caribbean escape; you'll want to compare apples to apples.
 And don't just look at fares.
-If you're interested in free upgrades, you'll need to know the price differential between an outside and a balcony cabin; if it's onboard credit you're after, plan out how much you might typically spend on spa treatments, excursions, drinks and souvenirs (IndependentTraveler.com's Travel Budget Calculator is great for tallying extra costs).
-If you're hoping for free airfare, look up the cost of airfare between your hometown and your homeport.
+If you're interested in free upgrades, you'll need to know the price differential between an outside and a balcony cabin.
+If it's onboard credit you're after, plan out how much you might typically spend on spa treatments, excursions, drinks and souvenirs.
+(IndependentTraveler.com's Travel Budget Calculator is great for tallying extra costs.)
+If you're hoping for free airfare, look up the cost of airfare between your hometown and your homeport city.

 Now that you've got all the information, compare the offers.
 Is the free upgrade on one line still more expensive than a regular balcony cabin on another?
 Would you prefer one agent's onboard credit or another's extra cruise fare discount?
 Are the deals good enough to make you want to book now, or do you need prices to drop further before you plunk down a deposit?
 If the numbers work out, congratulations: You've made an informed decision.
 Now it's time to book that cruise and start dreaming of sightseeing in Europe, sunbathing in the Caribbean or even dog-sledding in Alaska.

-And if the Wave Season sales aren't tempting enough, or if you're just not ready to book yet, don't fret.
+And if the wave season sales aren't tempting enough, or if you're just not ready to book yet, don't fret.
 Cruise lines will hold plenty of last-minute, three-day or extra-value sales throughout the year for you to find great deals.
-But unlike Wave Season, you just won't know when those sales are coming.
+But, unlike wave season, you just won't know when those sales are coming.

 Score the Best Cruise Price Every Time